-If you’ve ever moved before then you know what a pain it is to move a mattress, and keep it clean.
-We found these awesome heavy duty *mattress bags at a local home improvement store for $8 each.
-Well worth the money and it saved us from the tedious task of wrapping our mattresses and box springs.
+If you've moved before then you know what a pain it is to move a mattress, and keep it clean.
+We found these awesome heavy duty mattress bags at a local home improvement store for $8 each.
+Well worth the money.
+Plus it saved us from the tedious task of wrapping our mattresses and box springs.

 This is, hands down, the best thing ever when you are packing up to move.
 We use it on everything from our rugs to our dressers, to keep the drawers from sliding open, to our couch and dining chairs.
 All of our furniture ends up getting wrapped in shrink wrap.
 Best stuff ever!

 The one bad thing about moving is leaving the doctor, dentist and hairdresser that took months to find.
 Just the thought of finding new everything is overwhelming.
 To make it a little bit bearable I make sure we visit all of our doctors right before we leave (I try to do this with the dog, too).
 We get our eye exams, physicals, dental checkups, and haircuts right before we move so that I don't have to stress about finding us someone new as soon as we get to our new place.
 You still have to research and find that perfect place again but you don't have the pressure to do it right away when you're trying to get settled.